 - a.
-Left a civilian job (federal, state, local, or private sector) to perform "service in the uniformed services" as defined by USERRA. - b.
-Gave the employer prior oral or written notice. - c.
-Has not exceeded the cumulative five-year limit on the duration of the period or periods of service, relating to the employer relationship for which the person seeks reemployment. - d.
-Was released from the period of service without having received a disqualifying bad discharge from the military. - e.
-After release from the period of service, has made a timely application for reemployment.
+Must have left a civilian job (Federal, State, local, or private sector) to perform "service in the uniformed services" as defined by USERRA.4 - b.
+Must have given the employer prior oral or written notice.5 - c.
+Must not have exceeded the cumulative five-year limit on the duration of the period or periods of uniformed service, relating to the employer relationship for which the person seeks reemployment.6 - d.
+Must have been released from the period of service without having received a disqualifying bad conduct discharge from the military.7 - e.
+After release from the period of service, must have made a timely application for reemployment.8

-A person who meets these five conditions is entitled to prompt reinstatement in the job that he or she would have attained if he or she had remained continuously employed by the civilian employer, or another job (for which he or she is qualified) that is of like seniority, status, and pay.
-Upon reemployment, the person is entitled to be treated as if he or she had been continuously employed, for seniority and pension purposes in the civilian job.
+A person who meets these five conditions is entitled to prompt reinstatement in the position of employment that he or she would have attained if he or she had been continuously employed by the employer during the entire time that he or she was away from work for that period of uniformed service or in another position for which he or she is qualified that is of like seniority, status, and pay.9 Upon reemployment, the returning service member is also entitled to the seniority and pension credit that he or she would have attained if continuously employed.10